chef-customers/dockerized-chef-services/docker_run_automate.md

 If specifying an arbitrary and random uid/gid for the container processes, you must bind mount a [passwd](passwd_example.md) and [group](group_example.md) file with those users into the container.
-The example files provided should work just fine.
+The example files provided should work just fine after replacing the `testuser` entry with your own.

 ```shell